In this tutorial, we’ll discuss the steps to run Selenium scripts with JMeter.

 Then, we need to add the Chrome driver config.
 Now, we click on the Chrome driver config in the left pane and specify the “Path to chrome driver”:

-Please note that the version of Chrome browser should match with the “Chromedrive.exe” version for the script to run successfully.
+Please note that the version of Chrome browser should match the “Chromedrive.exe” version for the script to run successfully.

 Next, we need to add the web driver sampler to the thread group: